endless-sky/endless-sky-wiki/wiki/SpriteData.md

 Doing a run through of the above animation definition:

 1. The flying sprite will play at a frame rate of 5.
 1. The firing sprite will ramp up at 20 fps per second until a frame rate of 20.
 The ship will not be allowed to fire until the last frame of the firing sprite is reached (indicate).
-Once the ship has stopped firing for 100 frames (transition delay), the animation will rewind (transition type 2) until the first frame before transitioning states again.
+Once the ship has stopped firing for 100 frames (transition delay), the animation will rewind until the first frame before transitioning states again.
 1. The landing sprite is the launching sprite played in reverse without repetition at a frame rate of 30
 1. The launching sprite is played at a frame rate of 30, without repetition, and will only allow a transition to the next state after reaching the last frame of the launching animation
 1. The jumping sprite has a ramp up of 30 fps per second, and ramp down of 5 fps per second up until frame rate of 20.
-The ship can only jump until the last frame of the jumping sprite is reached (indicate) and once the ship wants to exit the jump state, the animation will rewind back to the first frame (transition type 2) before transitioning to the next state.
-The jump sprite also has a trigger for when the ship performs a jump drive jump.
+The ship can only jump until the last frame of the jumping sprite is reached (indicate) and once the ship wants to exit the jump state, the animation will rewind back to the first frame before transitioning to the next state.
+The jump sprite also has a trigger for when the ship performs a jump drive based jump.
 In this case, instead of the regular jumping sprite, the jumping trigger sprite is played with the same animation parameters.
 1. The disabled sprite is played at a frame rate of 20, and randomly picks the next frame of the animation.

 ## Center